-There are two principle ways of galvanizing chains, including the use of a vibratory system and centrifuge galvanizing.
-Chains may be galvanized using a vibratory system to prevent chain links welding together following withdrawal from the galvanizing bath.
-Alternatively, chains may be centrifuged after hot dip galvanizing in order to ensure a uniform zinc coating and to prevent welding of the individual links.
-However, the ability of the galvanizer to accept chains might be limited by the capacity of the centrifuge and the weight of the chains.
+Chains may be coated by spin (centrifuge) galvanizing in order to ensure a uniform zinc coating and to prevent welding of the individual links.
+The maximum length of chain which can be galvanized is dependent upon its weight.
+The ability of the galvanizer to accept chains might be limited by the capacity of the centrifuge and the weight of the chains.
 Heavy lengthy chains are sometimes too large to be centrifuged and in such circumstances the conventional process must be used.